Can you be charged with a crime? The answer is yes.

 Obstructing justice is a Class 4 felony, punishable by 1 to 4 years in prison.
 If the obstruction is intended to further street gang-related activity, you may be instead charged with a Class 3 felony, punishable by 2 to 5 years in prison.

-If your child has been charged with a crime, contact an experienced criminal law attorney immediately.
-An attorney can review your child’s case for its best possible defense.
-Was your child in custody?
-Did the police follow proper procedures?
-Can the state prove all the elements of your child’s offense beyond a reasonable doubt?
-Even if your child’s confession is admissible, an attorney can help protect his or her rights going forward and may be able to negotiate a more favorable plea agreement than you could on your child’s behalf.
+If you have been charged with a crime, contact an experienced criminal law attorney immediately.
+An attorney can review your case for its best possible defense.
+Do the police have probable cause to arrest you?
+Can the state prove all the elements of your offense beyond a reasonable doubt?
+Even if the police acted lawfully and the evidence against you is overwhelming, an attorney who is respected in the courthouse may be able to negotiate a more favorable plea agreement than you could on your own.

-If you have questions about this or another related Illinois criminal matter, please contact Matt Keenan at 847-568-0160 or email email@example.com.
+If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email email@example.com.

 (Besides Skokie, Matt Keenan also serves the communities of Arlington Heights, Chicago, Deerfield, Des Plaines, Evanston, Glenview, Morton Grove, Mount Prospect, Niles, Northbrook, Park Ridge, Rolling Meadows, Wilmette and Winnetka.)